randolphwanjiru/DSP3402_FINAL/README.md

 Model Evaluation:

-* Evaluate the model's performance using metrics like F1 Score, Accuracy, Precision, and Recall on a validation set.
+* Evaluate the model's performance using metrics like F1 Score, Accuracy, Precision, and Recall.

 ### Software Setup